Junaid2478/PredictingBitcoin/readme.md

 regressor performed worse than any individual model during our implementation.
 Finally, we were able to construct a dashboard that helped us visualise and comprehend our findings.
 We made sure that this dashboard was accessible to a wide range of people, with a special focus on people with poor vision and colour blindness.
+There were many libraries utilized in this project I used popular machine learning libraries such as Sckit-learn, TensorFlow and Keras.
+I also used the dash framework to implement the interactive dashboard.

 ![Demonstrating the dropown feature](https://user-images.githubusercontent.com/79209011/138600884-820faae2-013c-4a56-b93e-b1fe23b49c89.PNG)